 You can also keep an eye out for symptoms throughout the day:

-While these could be indicative of other conditions, periodontal disease will most likely be the culprit:
+While these could be indicative of other conditions, periodontal disease may be the culprit.

 Smoking: This has been shown to be one of the most significant risk factors in the development and progression of periodontal disease.